axone-protocol/docs/docs/whitepaper/roles.md

 ### Curation Markets

-With the establishment of curation markets in OKP4 ecosystem, a whole new world of possibilities will be opening up.
+With the establishment of curation markets in OKP4 Ecosystem, a whole new world of possibilities will be opening up.
 The new opportunity to participate in the network as a curator comes with many exciting adventures but also with potential risks.

 What are curation markets?